 A couple of Robert Trent Jones Snr layouts to the west of St Louis are amongst the best offerings in the state: Old Warson debuted in 1954, hosting the 1971 Ryder Cup and Bellerive first opened for play in 1960, holding the US Open in 1965 and the USPGA Championship in 1992.
 C.B.
 Macdonald’s seminal St Louis Country Club course is a fine example of Golden Age architecture from before the First World War and fully deserves its position towards the top of the Missouri rankings.

-big-budget courses opening at the Big Cedar Lodge Resort in the Ozark
+big-budget courses at the Big Cedar Lodge Resort in the Ozark

-Mountains of southern Missouri.
+Mountains of southern Missouri have been developed.
 The resort’s golf facility

 Gary Player’s 13-hole Mountain Top short course, and a par-3 layout

-from Jack Nicklaus named Top of the Rock ) will have a new Coore &
+from Jack Nicklaus named Top of the Rock ) recently added a new Coore &

-with the Payne’s Valley course from TGR Design unveiled the
+with the Payne’s Valley course from TGR Design opened for limited preview play in December 2019.

 Our Missouri Best In State Rankings were last updated in July 2018.
 Click the link to read the story.